Learned Threshold Pruning: Method

 \subsection{Learned Threshold Pruning}

-LTP is a magnitude based pruning method that learns per-layer thresholds while training or finetuning a network.
-More precisely, LTP adopts a framework of updating all network weights, but only using their soft-pruned versions in the forward pass.
-When we apply the chain rule to the classification loss $\mathcal{L}$ we have
+LTP is a magnitude based pruning method that learns per-layer thresholds while training or finetuning.
+Specifically, LTP adopts a framework of updating all network weights, but only using their \textit{soft-pruned} versions in the forward pass.
+Gradients for thresholds and weights can be computed using